-Viral RNA (SARS-CoV-2, Influenza A, Influenza B and RSV) are detectable in the upper respiratory tract during the infection.
-A positive result of the test proves presence of viral RNA.
-However, positive result does not rule out bacterial infection, or other co-infection with other viruses including the viruses tested in this kit.
-Negative result for any virus does not completely rule out infection by this virus and should not be considered as a sole determinant for patient treatment.
-The negative result must be combined with clinical description, medical history, and epidemiological information.
+Viral RNA (SARS-CoV-2, Influenza A, Influenza B and RSV) are detectable in human upper respiratory tract samples during the infection.
+A positive result of the test proves presence of SARS-CoV-2, Influenza A, Influenza B and/or RSV RNA.
+However, positive result for any of the viruses detected does not rule out bacterial infection, or other co-infection with other viruses including the viruses tested in this kit.
+Negative result for any virus does not completely rule out infection by this virus and should not be considered as the sole determinant for decision about patient treatment.
+The negative result must be combined with clinical observations, patient history, and epidemiological information.

-DBdirectTM Respiratory panel 2: SARS-CoV-2/Flu/RSV should be used only in a clinical laboratory by trained, qualified personnel specially trained in in vitro RT-PCR diagnostics.
+DBdirectTM Respiratory panel 1: SARS-CoV-2/Flu/RSV is intended for use only in a clinical laboratory by trained, qualified personnel specially trained in in vitro RT-PCR diagnostic methods.